 I am an ecologist who uses a variety of quantitative macroecological and field based approaches to study introduced species and novel ecosystems.
 I am interested in studying these phenomena in the context of Earth's history and with an eye to the influence of cultural values on how we interpret biotic change.

-Climate projections set us on a course to the Eocene by 2100.
+Some climate projections set us on a course to the Eocene, a time when the Earth was radically different.
 How will future communities assemble and function in a radically altered biosphere?
 Eocene biome reconstruction from Harold et al. 2014

 Moving forward, I am interested in continuing curiosity-driven fieldwork in novel ecosystems as well as leveraging large meta-analytic datasets to disentangle when nativeness actually matters.
 In what systems and with what organisms could an extraterrestrial ecologist determine whether a species was native or introduced based on their actual effects?